staaky/spinners/README.md

 Spinners
 =======

-Throw out your animated gifs!
 Spinners is a JavaScript library that gives you highly configurable loading animations using nothing but Canvas (and VML on Internet Explorer).

 ## Installation